ShogunYash/OlympusPipeliner/README.md

   - I-type, S-type, B-type, U-type, and J-type instructions
 - Supports the full range of immediate values with correct sign extension

+### 8. Unsigned and signed int usage
+- The register can store negative values so it is signed
+- The register memory address is only non negative values as address is non negative so we have used unsigned to handle more range of values in the same amount of memory.

 ## Implementation Challenges

 ### 1. Correct Branch Handling